-- √ 1 in the salon

-- √ 1 on the aft deck

-- √ 1 in toilet room
+- ✓ 1 in the salon ✓ 1 in toilet room

 - √ 1 in the front cabin

-- ✓ 1 in the mid cabin
+- √ 1 in the aft cabin

 Never close the heater outlet in the cockpit.
 This can cause overheating and fire.
 Avoid contact of materials with the heater outlets.
-Do not block any heater outlets with any objects.
+Do not block the heater outlets with any objects.